-- 1. The Senate must meet at least once a month during the academic term.
-The schedule of meetings of the Senate shall be proposed by the Presiding Officer, and shall be approved by a majority of the Senate. - 2.
-Special meetings of the Senate may be called by the Presiding Officer, the Student Body President, the President of the College, or by a signed petition containing the signatures of two-thirds of the Senate membership.
+1. Seminars must be convened at least once a month during the academic term.
+Senate Meetings must be convened at least once a month during the academic term.
+The proposed system as of 2020-21 Academic Year: months are divided into four weeks.
+Seminars will be convened on weeks one and three; Senate Meetings will be convened on weeks two and four.
+The schedule of these meetings will be proposed by the Presiding Officer and approved by a simple majority of the Senate.

+2. Special meetings of the SGA may be called by the Presiding Officer, the Student Body President, the President of the College, or by a signed petition containing the signatures of two-thirds of the Senate membership.